brownje96/JewelGame/README.md

 ## why

-I was bored.
+I was bored and figured "hey I can do that", similar to other projects I undertake...

 ## version?

-1.1
+1.2

+## Requirements?
+targets Java 1.8.

-## there's bugs?
+## Known Bugs

-No software is perfect but there's none I'm aware of right now!
-File an issue if you find one!
+- crash when a board is not a perfect mathematical square in dimensions.

 ## What can I do with this?

 Play it.
 That's all I'd really prefer you do with it.
-Contribute if you so wish.